Dean Heffernan

-Dean James Heffernan (born 19 May 1980) is a former professional football (soccer) player.
+Dean James Heffernan (born 19 May 1980) is an Australian former professional soccer player and coach.
+As a player, he appeared for clubs in Australia, Germany, England, Malaysia and China.
+He began his career in the Australian National Soccer League with Wollongong Wolves and Sydney United, He played in the A‑League most notably with the Central Coast Mariners, where he earned selection in multiple team‑of‑the‑year honours and contributed to two premiership‑winning campaigns.
+Heffernan also spent time in Germany, England, Malaysia, and China, making 15 league appearances for Huddersfield Town in 2010 and featuring for Liaoning Whowin in the Chinese Super League.
+At international level, he played twice for Australia in 2009 and 2010, scoring once in Asian Cup qualifying.
+After retiring from playing in 2018, Heffernan moved into coaching, serving as head coach of the Western Sydney Wanderers in the W‑League from 2019 to 2021 and later taking charge of Central Coast United in 2023.

 Club career

-With the Central Coast Mariners he scored 8 goals from left back in 24 games and was subsequently named in FourFourTwo's A-League dream team.
+With the Central Coast Mariners he scored 8 goals from left back in 24 games and was subsequently named in Australian FourFourTwos A-League dream team.
 In March 2006, he and teammate Michael Beauchamp had a ten-day trial with German Bundesliga club Nürnberg.
 On 1 July 2006, both players transferred to Nürnberg on season-long loans.
 Heffernan struggled to get senior games only appearing on the bench for the first team, although he played eight games in the reserves scoring five goals.

 Heffernan suffered a broken leg during the Mariners 4–5 loss to Sydney FC on 22 December 2007, due to a tackle by Ufuk Talay.
 As a result, he was unable to play in the rest of the 2007–08 A-League season.
 Since returning from fracturing his tibia, he was selected twice for the Socceroos and was a stand out for his club the Mariners in their 2010 Asian Champions League campaign.

-With the Central Coast Mariners in the 2009–10 he had another stand out season, where he was named in the PFA team of the year and Four Four Two team of the year.
+With the Central Coast Mariners in the 2009–10 he had another stand out season, where he was named in the PFA team of the year and Australian Four Four Two team of the year.
 He also scored his first international goal for Australia against Kuwait.
 On 26 November 2009, Heffernan joined new A-league side, Melbourne Heart on a multi-year deal.